-In addition to loaning the equipment we are also able to offer this alongside our existing Holding Space service.
+In addition to loaning the equipment, we are able to offer this alongside our Holding Space service.
 This means that when you collect and return your pool you can access the support of our experienced doulas.
-We can support you to prepare for you birth and debrief your experience afterwards.
+We can support you to prepare for your birth and debrief your experience afterwards.

 Each pool is loaned with an air pump for blowing up the pool and a water pump for emptying.
 You will need to purchase your own liner, hose and tap connectors as these cannot easily be sterilised.
-Liners and hoses can be purchased through us and we are able to provide a discount code for purchases through the Birth Pool in a Box website.
+Liners and hoses can be purchased through us if you wish.

 How much does it cost?

 Our hire scheme is free to use.
-However we do ask a suggested donation for anyone who is able to contribute.
+However, we do ask for a suggested donation for anyone who is able to contribute.

-A standard grade pool is only designed for a single use but can often be used for around five times before it begins to show signs of wear and damage.
-This works out at around £25 per birth and a donation of this amount allows us to cover this cost of a pool and replace it when it can no longer be used.
+A standard grade pool is only designed for a single-use but can often be used around five times before it begins to show signs of wear and damage.
+This works out at around £25 per birth, and a donation of this amount allows us to cover this cost of a pool and replace it when it can no longer be used.

-Below are our suggested donations depending on your situation:
+Below are our suggested donations depending on your income:

 No income (including those who do not have access to their household income)

 Receiving means tested benefits e.g. Universal Credit, Income Support

 The aim of this service is to make water birth available to everyone, regardless of their situation.
 If your circumstances would make it difficult to make a donation, for any reason, we understand and there is no expectation to donate!